Pelargonium species q-s are found on this wiki page

-Pelargonium radiatum A tuberous plant from the South West Cape area of South Africa, on the Dutoitskloof and Slanghoek mountains and on Jonaskop in the Riviersonderend Mountains, on sandstone.
+Pelargonium radiatum Pers. is a tuberous plant from the Southwest Cape area of South Africa, on the Dutoitskloof and Slanghoek mountains and on Jonaskop in the Riviersonderend Mountains, on sandstone.
 The flowers may be pink, yellow or cream, with wine red feathering on the upper two.
 Flowering takes place between October and January.
 The name refers to the way the leaves radiate out from the tuber.
 (Section Hoarea, Incrassatum Group).
 Photos David Victor.

-Pelargonium rapaceum The widest South African distribution of all those species in Section Hoarea, from the Richtersveld, along the West coast on the coastal plain and then along the south coast as far as Grahamstown, on fynbos, renosterveld and marginal strandveld.
-The flowers are unmistakable, with their pea shape and can be white, cream, yellow, or pink, with wine red feathering on the “knees” of the upper two.
+Pelargonium rapaceum (L.) L'Hér. is a species with the widest South African distribution of all those species in Section Hoarea, from the Richtersveld, along the West coast on the coastal plain and then along the south coast as far as Grahamstown, on fynbos, renosterveld and marginal strandveld.
+Growing to 40 cm tall when it flower, this species has finely dissected leaves that are usually dry when the plants are in flower.
+The flowers are unmistakable, with their pea shape and can be white, cream, yellow, or pink, with wine red feathering on the "knees" of the upper two.
 Flowering takes place from October to February.
 The name refers to the turnip shaped, thickened tuber.
 (Section Hoarea, Rapaceum Group).
-Photos David Victor.
+The first two photos from David Victor.
+The third photo was taken in Namaqualand by Cameron McMaster.
+The last photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

-Pelargonium schizopetalum A tuberous species from the Cape Province of South Africa.
-The flowers may be pink or white and are highly fimbriate and on stems up to a foot high.
+Pelargonium schizopetalum Sweet is a tuberous species found in grassland in the Southeastern Cape Province of South Africa. the leaves are deeply cut and softly hairy.
+The pale flowers tinged with purple are highly fimbriate and on stems up to a foot high.
 (Section Polyactium).
-Photos David Victor.
+The first two photos were taken by Cameron McMaster in the Eastern Cape.
+The other photos are from David Victor.

-Pelargonium sidoides is a species with forms that have flowers which are close to a true black.
+Pelargonium sidoides DC. is a species with forms that have flowers which are close to a true black.
+Considered by some to be a perennial, it has thick roots and has been used in traditional South African medicine.
 Andrew Wilson noted that wild-collected seeds are better since the version sold in nurseries is a hybrid and is merely a dark maroon.
 When the weather is hot, the flowers don't look as black as they do in the cool springtime.
-Photo 1 was taken July 2003 by Lee Poulsen grown from Silverhill seeds.
-Photos 2-4 were taken in October 2004 by Susan Hayek of plants from a commercial source.
+The first photo from Cameron McMaster was taken in KwaZulu-Natal.
+Photo 2 was taken July 2003 by Lee Poulsen grown from Silverhill seeds.
+Photos 3-5 were taken in October 2004 by Susan Hayek of plants from a commercial source.

 Pelargonium species This is a plant grown from seed obtained from Silverhill seeds as P. incrassatum.
 Whilst it is clearly a plant of Section Hoarea, it is not P. incrassatum, but I have not yet identified it.
 Photos David Victor.